 Denim geeks are pretty thick on the ground at the MANual offices, so our upcoming sale from Naked & Famous—the Canada-based jeans-makers as renowned for their dead-on fits as their innovative fabrics that incorporate everything from cashmere to stainless steel—has been the source of considerable excitement.
-In anticipation of the main event this Friday at noon, we talked with founder and designer Brandon Svarc about his family’s history in the garment business, the story behind the brand’s name, and what exactly makes Japanese denim so great.
+In anticipation of the main event today at noon, we talked with founder and designer Brandon Svarc about his family’s history in the garment business, the story behind the brand’s name, and what exactly makes Japanese denim so great.
 (Spoiler alert: It’s got something to do with the PH balance of the water.)

 Maybe we ought to first ask about the name and how it came about.
 Did you have a sort of manifesto?

 The aim was to create something that was the opposite of all the overpriced and crappy Hollywood denim brands.
 We sell jeans, not sex or glamour or design or celebrities.